hassantasneem/penny-wise/README.md

 # penny-wise

-An expense tracker especially tailored for students, to keep their balance in check.
+## PennyWise - Expense tracker for students!

+PennyWise is a simple web application which helps students track and manage their expenses.

+## Timeline
+Phase 1 Goal: Fully functional frontend (localStorage based)

+## Citation
-Created as a part of end semester project.
+Created as a part of **1st semester web develepment project** - Team **PennyWise**